tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 `RsrpFilterCoefficient` and `RsrqFilterCoefficient` attributes in ``LteEnbRrc``.

+Therefore :math:`k = 0` will disable Layer 3 filtering, i.e. the maximum
+forgetting factor.
+On the other hand, past measurements can be granted more influence on the filtering results by using larger value of :math:`k`.

 Measurement reporting triggering
 --------------------------------

-This part will go through the list of active measurement configuration and check whether the triggering condition is fulfilled in accordance with Section 5.5.4 of [TS36331]_.
+In this part, UE RRC will go through the list of active measurement configuration and check whether the triggering condition is fulfilled in accordance with Section 5.5.4 of [TS36331]_.
 When at least one triggering condition from all the active measurement configuration is fulfilled, the measurement reporting procedure (in the next subsection) will be initiated.

-3GPP defines two kinds of `triggerType`: periodical and event-based.
-At the moment, only *event-based* criterion is supported.
+3GPP defines two kinds of `triggerType`: *periodical* and *event-based*.
+At the moment, only event-based criterion is supported.
 There are various events that can be selected, which are briefly described in the table below:

 .. table:: List of supported event-based triggering criteria